Hans Jansen

-Hans Jansen belonged to the "revisionists" in Islamic Studies, i.e. he fundamentally doubted the historicity of the Islamic traditions on early Islam which were written only 150 to 200 years after Muhammad.
+Hans Jansen belonged to the "revisionists" in Islamic Studies, i.e. he fundamentally doubted the historicity of the Islamic traditions on early Islam which were written 150 to 200 years after Muhammad.
 Moreover, Jansen doubted the existence of Muhammad as a historical person.

 Life and career

 Hans Jansen's parents were strict Calvinists.
 At the age of 17, Jansen began studying theology at the University of Amsterdam, yet changed the subject after one year to Arabic and Semitic languages.
 In 1966 he spent one year in Cairo in order to learn Arabic.
 Then he continued his studies at the University of Leiden where he made his Ph.D. in 1974.

 Jansen taught at the universities of Groningen, Leiden and Amsterdam, and was director of the Dutch Research Institute in Cairo.
 Then he became associate professor at the University of Leiden.
 2003-2008 he was Houtsma Professor of Modern Islamic Thought at the University of Utrecht.

 In 1988 Jansen converted to Catholicism.
 He later said that he then thought also about a conversion to Islam: Islam has "a very attractive and powerful culture, a high culture, great beauty.
 An enormous suction effect."
 Jansen was married twice.
 His first wife Eefje van Santen was daughter of the communist politician Joop van Santen.
 With his second wife he had three children.
 One of his sons is a cabaret performer.

 Jansen died of a cerebral infarction at the age of 72.